mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 ```

 ## Chat
+> You must be registered or logged in before trying to use chat.

 You are going to need to place an **UIView** anywhere you want on your screen, that will work as a container for the Chat that is going to show the chat screen, Once you have the **UIView** ready, you will have to call the `ChatComponent(`***view***`: _, name: _, image:_, startTime: _, endTime: _, `***chatId***`: _, theme: _, completion: _)`, where the ***view*** is the UIView that is configured in your screen, the others parameters are optional except for the ***chatId*** that you need to subscribe to the chat.
 The start time must be a date after or equal to now to work properly.

 ```swift